-- Your child will have been identified by the class teacher/SENDCo (or you will have raised your worries) as needing more specialist input instead of or in addition to quality first teaching and intervention groups. - You may be asked to give your permission for the school to refer your child to a specialist professional e.g. a Speech and Language Therapist or Educational Psychologist.
-This will help the school and yourself understand needing more specialist input instead of or in addition to quality first teaching and intervention groups. - You will be asked to come to a meeting to discuss your child's progress and help plan possible ways forward. - You may be asked to give your permission for the school to refer your child to a specialist professional e.g. a Speech and Language Therapist or Educational Psychologist.
-This will help the school and yourself understand your child's particular needs biter and be able to support hem better in school. - The specialist professional will work with your child to understand their needs and make recommendations, which may include: making changes to the way your child is supported in class e.g. some individual support or changing some aspects of teaching to support them better; Support to set better targets which will include their specific expertise; A group run by school staff under the guidance of the outside professional e.g. a social skills group.
+- Your child will have been identified by the class teacher/SENDCo (or youwill have raised your worries) as needing more specialist input instead of or in addition to quality first teaching and specific intervention. - You may be asked to give your permission for the school to refer your child to a specialist professional e.g. Educational Psychologist.
+This will help the school and you understand the need for more specialist input instead of or in addition to quality first teaching and interventions. - You will be asked to come to a meeting to discuss your child's progress and help plan possible ways forward. - You may be asked to give your permission for the school to refer your child to a specialist professional e.g. Educational Psychologist.
+This will help the school and you understand your child's particular needs better and be able to support your child better in school. - The specialist professional will work with your child to understand their needs and make recommendations, which may include; making changes to the way your child is supported in class e.g. some individual support or changing some aspects of teaching to support them better; Support to set better targets which will include their specific expertise.

-Specified Individual support
+Specified High Needs Individual support

-Specified individual support for your child in school provided via a Statement of Special Educational Needs -now replaced by an Education, Health and Care Plan (EHCP).
-This type of support is available for children with significant special needs whose learning requirements are severe, complex and lifelong and who ned more than 20 hours of support in school.
-Usually your child will also ned specialist support in school from a professional outside the school.
+Specified High Needs individual support for your child in school may either be provided through short term SEND Intervention Funding (SIF) or through an Education, Health and Care Plan (EHCP) as required.
+This type of support is available for children with significant special needs whose learning requirements are severe, complex and lifelong and who need morethan 20 hours of support in school.
+Usually, your child will also need specialist support in school from an outside professional.

 For your child this would mean the school (or you) can request that the Local Authority carry out a statutory assessment of your child's needs.
-This is a legal process which sets out his amount of support hat will be provided for your child.
+This is a legal process which sets out the amount of support that will be provided for your child.
 After the school have sent in the request to the Local Authority, they will decide whether they think your child's needs are severe and complex enough to warrant hours of support in school to make good progress.
-If this is the case they will write an EHC Plan.
+If this is the case, they will write an EHC Plan.

 If they do not think your child needs this, they will ask the school to continue with 'SEND Support'.
 The EHC Plan will outline the number of hours of individual/small group support your child will receive from the LA and how the support should be used and what strategies must be put in place.
 It will also have long and short-term goals for your child.
-The additional adult may be used to support your child with whole class learning, run individual programmes or run small groups

-How we will adapt the curriculum and learning environment for pupils with special educational needs
+7. How we will adapt the curriculum and learning environment for pupils with special educational needs and disabilities.

-At All Saints C of E Primary School, we aim to offer excellence and choice to all our children, whatever their ability or needs.
+At All Saints we aim to offer excellence and choice to all our children, whatever their ability or needs.
 We have high expectations of all our children.
-We aim to achieve this through the removal of barriers to learning and participation.
+We aim to achieve this through quality first teaching and support and the removal of barriers to learning and participation.
 We want all our children to feel that they are a valued part of our school community.

-Through appropriate curricular provision, we respect the fact that children:
+Through appropriate curricular provision, we respect the fact thatchildren:

-- Have different educational and behavioural needs and aspirations; - Require different strategies for learning; - Acquire, assimilate and communicate information at different rates; - Need a range of different teaching approaches and experiences.
+- Have different educational and behavioural needs and aspirations; - Require different strategies for learning; - Acquire, assimilate and communicate information at different rates; - Need a range of different teaching approaches and experiences